theagenticguy/mcp/src/frontend-mcp-server/awslabs/frontend_mcp_server/static/react/authentication-setup.md

 1. The page should be a 50/50 split with the left side an image placeholder with application name and description in bottom left with ample margin
 2. The right side should have the Amplify Authenticator component v/h centered

-Using shadcn components, create a src/pages/Login.tsx page that uses this layout
+Using shadcn components, create a src/pages/Login.tsx page that uses UnauthenticatedLayout.tsx

-Using shadcn components, create the layout for authenticated pages in src/layout/AuthenticatedLayout.tsx as follows
+Using shadcn components, create the layout for authenticated pages in src/layout/AuthenticatedLayout.tsx as follows.
+Update or create the src/components/app-sidebar.tsx
-1. The layout should have an application header that has the brand logo and application name on the left.
-The user name and avatar on the right dropping down to a Signout option
+1. The layout should have left sidebar that has the brand logo and application name on the left.
+The user name and avatar on the bottom of the sidebar, with dropdown to a Signout option
-2. A collapsible navbar linking the main pages on the left
+2. Links to the main pages
 3. A main content area that holds the current page based on the route

 Create the necessary authenticated and unauthenticated routes